Siaiologist/weather-app-project/README.md

 ## Goal

-The purpose of this assignment is to give students a chance to assess what learning objectives they still need to achieve before being ready for an Advanced Module.
+The purpose of this assignment is to bring together everything you have learned so far in 'Intro to Programming' into one project.

 ## Learning Objectives